 Condoms are one popular form of contraception because they protect you against sexually transmitted diseases.
 You can get free condoms (regular, king size, trim & latex free), femidoms and lubricant from the AUSA reception, located on the ground floor of the AUSA Students' Union (The Hub).

-If you are unable to get to AUSA (e.g. Government restrictions re COVID 19) the NHS are currently providing condoms though an NHS online ordering service
+If you are unable to get to AUSA (e.g. Government restrictions re COVID 19) the NHS are currently providing condoms by post:

 There are also a wide range of other forms of contraceptives available, including the contraceptive pill, coil, injection, implant.
 If you want more information about these different forms we can provide you with information through AUSA Advice, or for more detailed information try contacting your GP or the Family Planning Clinic.
 These forms of protection don’t prevent you from contracting an STI so make use of the free condoms on offer.